-There are a number of side effects to the 15 byte / 32 byte limits that Oracle has imposed for histograms – and I’ll pick up a couple of those in further posts.
+There are a number of side effects to the 15 byte / 32 character limits that Oracle has imposed for histograms – and I’ll pick up a couple of those in further posts.

 Footnote: It’s interesting to note that space utilisation isn’t considered a threat in 11g when looking at the ‘synopsis’ approach of creating the ‘approximate NDV’ for columns.
 The difference may be due to the passage of time, of course, on the other hand the threat from synopses is largely limited to disc space whereas histograms have to take up memory (in the dictionary cache / row cache) whenever they are used.